Engaging Stakeholders Working together for greater change

 To create the change we’re after, we can’t do this work alone.
 We partner with organizations large and small to make this work happen.
 The United Nations is one of them.
 For years, we’ve supported the UN Global Compact and its guiding principles.

 Our latest collaborations take an innovative approach to our industry's challenges.
 In 2016, we formed the five-year Women + Water Global Development Alliance with the United States Agency for International Development.
-Through this alliance, we will expand our P.A.C.E. programs to advance the health and well-being of women, families and communities touched by the apparel industry—with an emphasis on access to sustainable water, sanitation and hygiene services, as well as the effective management of water resources.
-Alliance partners will apply a systemic, gender-sensitive and flexible approach to maximize progress on our shared goals.
+Through this five-year program, we are working to improve and sustain the health and well-being of women and communities touched by the apparel industry—with an emphasis on access to sustainable water, sanitation and hygiene services, as well as the effective management of water resources.
+Alliance partners are applying a systemic, gender-sensitive and flexible approach to maximize progress on our shared goals.

 Looking forward, we will continue to engage our stakeholders and partners in taking a proactive, systemic approach that addresses root causes and accounts for more of the people and organizations who may be affected by an issue.